Monitoring indicators of ecosystem health at Tyson Research Center and across the St. Louis metro region

 Amphibian diversity and abundance in artificial ponds

-The spotted salamander (Ambystoma maculatum) is our flagship species at Tyson Research Center, owing to the foundational research on this species conducted by Dr. Owen Sexton, former Tyson Director and professor of biology at WashU.
+The spotted salamander (Ambystoma maculatum) is our flagship species at Tyson Research Center, owing to the foundational research on this species conducted by Dr. Owen Sexton, former Tyson Director and Professor of Biology at WashU.
+Each spring we monitor spotted salamander and wood frog reproduction and phenology in ponds around Tyson, and we contribute data to the Vernal Pool Phenology Project.

 white-tailed deer photographed in annual fall population survey